Back to DIY Advice

 Draught-proof your windows

 Double glazing the windows is heat-efficient but its cost is high.
-In case you can't afford it there is another option in buying special films, which you can put across the window.
+In case you can't afford it there is another option to buy special films, which you can put across the window.
 The downside of this is that once you put this film on you won't be able to open your window without breaking the seal.
 In case you don’t fancy this there is another option you can use self-adhesive foam strips that can help you seal any gaps around the edges of the window.

 Draught-exclude the letterbox and cover the keyholes